togglebyte/anathema-guide/src/templates.md

   |    |    |          |     |                        | |      | | |
 widget [optional: "attribute", separated: "by a comma"] "text" 1 2 ident
 ```

+Widgets don't receive events (only `view`s does) and should be thought of as
+something that is drawn to the screen.

+There is for instance no "input" widget.
+To represent an input widget the view would handle the key press, capture the
+`char` and write it to a state value, and in the template an input field
+could be written as `text input_value`.

 ## Attributes

 Widget attributes are optional.